Ideal transition systems: Matrix Schubert varieties

 \section{Matrix Schubert varieties}

 This is the first of two semi-expository sections outlining applications of Theorem~\ref{new-ts-thm}.
-To start, fix $m,n\in\PP$ and let $ \Mat_{m\times n}$ be the variety of $m\times n$ matrices over an algebraically closed field $\KK$.
+Fix positive integers $m,n\in\PP$ and let $ \Mat_{m\times n}$ be the variety of $m\times n$ matrices over an algebraically closed field $\KK$.
 We will discuss the following generalizations of the varieties in Example~\ref{22-ex}:

 \begin{definition} For each $m\times n$ matrix $w$ over $\KK$, the corresponding \defn{matrix Schubert cell} and \defn{matrix Schubert variety} are the respective subsets of $\Mat_{m\times n}$ defined by the rank conditions \be \ee where $M_{[i][j]}$ stands for the upper left $i\times j$ submatrix of $M$. \end{definition}